RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 nrow(df)
 ```

-The dataframe df has 9000 rows: 9 parameters, in 1000 iterations.
+The dataframe df has 4500 rows: 9 parameters, each from 500 iterations.

 Plot some bootstrapped parameter:
 ```@example Main